Present Value in Real Estate Allows You To Compare Cash Flows

 How To Get Out Of A Lease

 Let’s set up an example and work it through.
-One real life example is how to get out of a lease.
-A lease commits the tenant to a long term payment, in return for the predictability of having space in which to operate.
+One real-life example is how to get out of a lease.
+A lease commits the tenant to a long-term payment, in return for the predictability of having space in which to operate.
 Just ask the New Orleans Roly Poly sandwich shop owners, previously on Tchoupitoulas and Jefferson, why a lease commitment is important.
 You’ll have trouble finding them though because they did not have a long term lease and when the property owner wanted to build a Regions Bank branch, Roly Poly is no more.
 They shut down Roly Poly entirely, lost their income and the building was demolished by the landlord.
 So leases are good things to have.
 The commitment when obtaining a lease is that you will lease the property for several years.
 More often than not, you will personally guarantee the lease and the property owner will come after any personal assets if you terminate the lease prematurely.

-Real Life Lease Buyout Example
+Example: Lease Buyout

-Let’s examine a situation where you lease property but want to cancel the lease.
-Maybe you are moving to bigger space in Elmwood.
+Let’s examine a situation where you lease the property but want to cancel the lease.
+Maybe you are moving to a bigger space in Elmwood.
 Maybe you are moving to do more government contracts in Baton Rouge.
 Maybe you are closing down your business and retiring but don’t want to subject yourself to a lawsuit from the property owner who now will not have income from the lease payments to pay the bank the mortgage on the property and faces the bank coming after his personal property because you no longer can pay the rent.

 Present Value is the following formula: